Continuous-Collision-Detection/CCD-Wrapper/README.md

 ## Adding CCD-Wrapper to you CMake Project

-You can simply add CCD-Wrapper using `DownloadProject.cmake` with these couple of line.
+You can simply add CCD-Wrapper using `DownloadProject.cmake` with these lines:

 ```cmake
 function(${PROJECT_NAME}_download_ccd_wrapper)